 Ralph S. Scott brought back at least two wild caught orange tigers for the National Zoo, including a male named "Mighty Mo", who was paired with Mohini for breeding, without success, so he was replaced by "Uncle Samson".
 Because no more white tigers were being allowed out of India, NZP mated Mohini to Samson (her mother Radha's brother, imported to Washington from Ahmedabad Zoo, India in 1963), her orange uncle and half-brother (thanks to inbreeding) who carried the white gene.
 One of their offspring, Ramana, was mated back to Mohini resulting in the white female, Rewati.
 When first introduced, Sampson bit off part of Mohini's ear!
 Unfortunately, inbreeding depression was starting to show up; Rewati had a crooked spine and short limbs and at one point her hind legs were paralyzed and she was crawling in circles.
 While visiting New Delhi Zoo, Marshal Tito, President of Yugoslavia, also requested white tigers for Belgrade Zoo, but was refused by the Zoo.

-Ramana and his orange sister Kesari had a litter of three white tiger cubs, and one orange, at the Cincinnati Zoo in 1974.
+Ramana and his orange sister Kesari had a litter of three white tiger cubs, and one orange, at the Cincinnati Zoo on 27th June 1974.
 These four cubs were the last (studbook) registered (pure-) Bengal tigers born in the Western Hemisphere.
 By co-incidence Sheba II had a litter of two white and one orange at the Baltimore County Fair on the exact same day.

 Chart 03: Mohan's Line via Mohini in the USA (large image, opens in new window)